 A bridge device is responsible for forwarding network event frames to its attached ports in accordance with the model of IEEE 802.1D and IEEE 802.1Q specifications.
-However an 802.1AS bridge is also responsible for adjusting the Event Timestamp and Cumulative Link Delay fields in each outgoing NetworkEvent frame so that they are valid in the device timescale context of the outgoing port, and for maintaining a correct FCS field.
-When all bridge ports share the same device clock context, the adjustment may be achieved by applying the timestamp translation service and link delay service at the ingress port, then forwarding the corrected frames through the bridge fabric as specified by existing 802.1 standards.
-A bridge device complying with the initial version of this standard should ignore the Version field on incoming frames and shall set the Version field of outgoing frames to 0x00.
-(Note: this behavior is intended to provide forward compatibility with subsequent versions which make use of the Fill field for semantic content.)
+However an 802.1AS bridge is also responsible for adjusting the Event Timestamp, Cumulative Link Delay, and Timescale UID fields in each outgoing NetworkEvent frame so that they are valid in the device timescale context of the outgoing port, and for maintaining a correct FCS field.
+When all bridge ports share the same device clock context, the adjustment may be achieved by applying the timestamp translation service and link delay service at the ingress port, then forwarding the corrected frames through the bridge fabric as specified by existing 802.1D/Q standards.
+Such behavior is modeled as an 802.1AS timing normalization sublayer between the port and the MAC relay entities.
+A bridge device complying with a lower version number of the protocol than carried in the Version field of the network event frame shall set the least significant bit of the Version field in the forwarded frame to one.
+(Note: using even-number versioning, this behavior is intended to provide forward compatibility with subsequent versions which make use of the Fill field for semantic content.
+Examples of potential semantic content are cumulative standard error of the timestamp datum, path trace, and cryptographic authentication for the cumulative link delay datum.)